 - A student can win only one award in any year’s competition.
 A student may enter the competition in multiple years, however, regardless of prior results.

-- In the event of a tie for first place, the co-winning essays will receive $325 each.
-In the event of ties for second or third place, those essays will split $100 or $50 respectively.
+- In the event of a tie for first place, the co-winning essays will receive $300 each.

 Profile of Previous Winning Essays